chiudog/LeetCode/README.md

 # LeetCode Solutions
-Repository for PancakeCoder's LeetCode solutions in Java
+Repository for chiudogs' LeetCode solutions in Java